EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 CPU Fan

-* Cooler Master - Mobius 120 +€20
+* Cooler Master - Mobius 120  Not available with your other selected options.
+Reload page to reset. +€20
-* Cooler Master - Mobius 120p ARGB +€33
+* Cooler Master - Mobius 120p ARGB  Not available with your other selected options.
+Reload page to reset. +€33
-* Noctua - NF-A12x25 HS-PWM +€33
+* Noctua - NF-A12x25 HS-PWM  Not available with your other selected options.
+Reload page to reset. +€33
-* CPU Fan Mounting Kit - 120mm  (bring your own fan)
+* CPU Fan Mounting Kit - 120mm  Not available with your other selected options.
+Reload page to reset.  (bring your own fan)

 **Power Cable**